 Our expert clinicians offer individualized treatment plans and we are committed to providing our patients with excellent evidence-based care.
 Patients are provided psychiatric medication management with board certified psychiatric professionals including Psychiatrists and Advanced Practice Registered Nurses.

 Common diagnoses of patients in the IOP include but are not limited to:

 - Major Depression

 - Bipolar Disorder

-The third program in the Ambulatory Psychiatric Services Unit, which was formerly called The Counseling Center and located in New London, evaluates and treats adults, children, and adolescents who seek treatment for emotional, behavioral, psychiatric, and co-occurring disorders.
+The third program in the Ambulatory Psychiatric Services Unit, evaluates and treats adults, children, and adolescents who seek treatment for emotional, behavioral, psychiatric, and co-occurring disorders.
 Any individual 5 years of age or older is eligible for treatment.
 Children and adolescents are only eligible for treatment when immediate family take part in the treatment process.

-To better serve the health needs of the people living and working in the southeastern Connecticut and the southern Rhode Island region, Behavioral Medicine staff from the former counseling center are co-located at several primary care offices in New London County: Groton, Ledyard, New London, Niantic and Stonington.
+To better serve the health needs of the people living and working in the southeastern Connecticut and the southern Rhode Island region, Behavioral Medicine staff are co-located at several primary care offices in New London County: Groton, New London, Niantic and Stonington.